bilalmkhan/bilalmkhan.github.io/_posts/2020-08-29-analyzing-toronto-bike-share-data-with-tableau.md

 </div>

 I was curious to see if other users of Bike Share Toronto were also experiencing difficulty due to the 30-minute limit for bike trips.
-So I downloaded the Bike Share Toronto Ridership Data from City of Toronto's Open Data Portal and analyzed it using Tableau.
+So I downloaded the Bike Share Toronto Ridership Data from [City of Toronto's Open Data Portal](https://open.toronto.ca/dataset/bike-share-toronto-ridership-data/) and analyzed it using Tableau.
 (2018 is the most recent year for which the data is available on the website.)

-So what does the data say? *Overwhelmingly, the 30-minute time limit on rides is not a binding constraint for regular users of the service.*
+So what does the data say?
+The data shows, overwhelmingly, that the 30-minute time limit on rides is not a pain point regular users of the service.

 Here are my main findings: